quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/April/week1.md

 - 2:30  PM: Documented mitigation techniques for SQL Injection attacks. **PR 608** Submitted.
 - 3:30  PM: Joined the meet for understanding how to debug renders in production.
 - 6:20  PM: Done with the meeting.
 Now I'm able to SSH into production and debug render jobs.
+- 9:00  PM: Learned about directories and file permissions in linux.

 ## **Monday: April 1**
 - 9:20  AM: Signed In.
 - 10:00 AM: Trying to fix: `Scale and move woodworks not working in Modular after undo.` No luck.